wp-plugins/polymer-components/readme.txt

 == Description ==

-This plugin allows to add Polymer elements in your posts and pages.
-The same components used in Android Lollypop.
+This plugin allows to add Polymer elements in your posts and pages, the same components used in Android Lollypop.
 You can use the HTML editor with the Polymer tags or the shortcode *[poly]* for all the elements.
-The correct HTML libraries will be loaded automatically when you use a Polymer tag.
+The correct HTML libraries will be loaded automatically.
 Polymer documentation page: http://www.polymer-project.org/

-Notice: Polymer is still in developer preview so some constructs may change in future and a modern browser is required to run Polymer apps.
+Notice: Polymer is still in *developer* *preview* so some constructs may change in future.
+A modern browser is required to run Polymer apps.

 Features:

-* Polymer tags directly available (core & paper) in posts and pages with the HTML editor;
+* Polymer tags directly available (core & paper) in posts / pages in the HTML editor;
-* Polymer widget;
+* [poly] shortcode to access all tags;
-* [poly] shortcode to access to the Polymer tags;
+* simple widget;
 * auto import the necessary HTML components;
 * Javascript editor in posts / pages admin;
 * CSS editor in posts / pages admin;